 Causes of indigestion

 Indigestion is usually caused by inflammation in your stomach.
-This is often due to an excess of acid, which your body produces to digest food.
+This is often due to an excess of stomach acid, which your body produces to digest food.
 If this acid refluxes into your gullet, it can cause heartburn - burning pain behind your breastbone, sometimes accompanied by a bitter liquid rising into your mouth.
 In the UK, one in three adults suffer from heartburn and one in six get it at least twice a week.

 Other causes include: